-(f) Interest expense and debt facilities
+(f) Interest expense

-Net interest expense has decreased 19.3% (A\$12M) on the prior year (at Constant Currency rates) due to lower margins on refinanced debt, lower base interest rates and the expiry of interest rate hedges at higher historical rates.
+Net interest expense has decreased 13.9% (\$8M) on the prior year (at Constant Currency rates) due to lower margins on refinanced debt, lower base interest rates and the expiry of interest rate hedges at higher historical rates.

 Sonic's debt is drawn in foreign currencies as "natural" balance sheet hedging of Sonic's offshore operations (see (a) Constant currency above).

 Interest rate risk management arrangements are in place in accordance with Sonic's Treasury Policy.

-(g) Tax expense
+(q) Tax expense

-The effective tax rate of 24.5% is in line with previous guidance (~25%) and higher than in the comparative period (23.4%), partly due to underprovisions in prior years and to the performance of Sonic's businesses in higher tax rate jurisdictions relative to the performance of its operations in lower tax rate countries.
+The effective tax rate of 24% is slightly lower than in the comparative period due to overprovisions in prior years and to the performance of Sonic's businesses in higher tax rate jurisdictions relative to the performance of its operations in lower tax rate countries.